 From these scholar teams two (2) candidates, a player and spirit member, will be selected from each grade level.
 These two (2) candidates shall be the scholar athletes.
-(Player and spirit) From these scholar teams a minimum of two (2) candidates, a player and a spirit member, from the eighth grade (8th) and higher will be selected.
+(Player and spirit) From these scholar teams a minimum of two (2) candidates, a player and a spirit member, from the eighth grade (8th) will be selected.
 These two (2) candidates shall be the scholarship awardees.

 Graduating from high school allows students to earn far more, and many employers only hire those who graduated.
 As a result, academic achievement helps students avoid poverty.
 College education provides even more benefits, and employers are increasingly looking for employees with college degrees even in unrelated fields.

 Academic achievement also allows students to enter competitive fields.
 Those who wish to enter the medical field need a thorough educational background in biology, and engineering certification requires adequate educational credentials.
 Those looking to enter academia need strong academic achievements.